timovelten/2048/README.md

 ### Demo

-Watch the model achive the 4096 tile (using the weights stored under `weights/`) here.
+Watch the model achieve the 4096 tile (using the weights stored under `weights/`) here.
 You can watch it play in your own browser by following the instructions in `misc/play_browser.py`.

 [demo.webm](https://github.com/user-attachments/assets/621af019-e2df-4d38-8f33-846aaa29944e)